 The Bundesliga's all-time top scorers

-Since its founding in 1963, the Bundesliga has been home to some of football's greatest goalscorers.
-Gerd Müller is the league's most successful ever in that regard with a seemingly unassailable 365 goals, but Robert Lewandowski is now into the top three and is by no means done yet.
+Since its founding in 1963, the Bundesliga has been home to some of football’s greatest goalscorers.
+Gerd Müller is the league's most successful ever in that regard with a seemingly unassailable 365 goals, but Robert Lewandowski edged close during his decade in Germany.